Skip to product information

 How long do solar panels last?

-Most panels carry 20–25 year performance warranties.
-They degrade slowly—typically ~0.5% per year—and continue producing well beyond the warranty period.
+Most modern panels carry 20–25+ year performance warranties.
+They degrade slowly—typically only ~0.5% per year—and continue producing well beyond the warranty period.
 A good investment for long-term off-grid power.

 Are solar panels waterproof and durable?